aguayovalentina/aguayovalentina/README.md

 ## Hi there

-I'm Valentina, an enthusiastic learner currently sudying a masters programme in epidemiology.
+I'm Valentina, an enthusiastic learner nowadays sudying a masters programme in epidemiology.
 I am interested in multiple fiels, currently working in environmental epidemiology, disasters and adverse birth effects.
 Feel free to reach me at va.aguayo@uc.cl